shaunagm/actionrising/CONTRIBUTING.md

 If you’re a regular contributor with your own sandbox, you can test your changes there.
 Once you’re ready, submit a pull request against `master` (__not__ `develop`):

-    git fetch origin            # Gets most recent version from origin git rebase origin/master    # Rebases onto master branch
+    git fetch upstream                # Gets most recent version from origin, just in case git rebase upstream/master        # Rebases onto master branch git push origin hotfix-mybugname  # Pushes to your fork

-(There won't usually be any changes to master for you to worry about with a hotfix, but it's a good habit to have, and there might be changes if multiple people are working on hotfixes simultaneously.)
+You can then submit your pull request through the Github UI.
 Shauna will test first against stage, and then, if that looks good, push it live to production.
 She’ll also take care of merging your hotfix into `develop` as well.

 Our practice is, when we find a bug, to make sure we add the tests that would have caught it.
 So, many bugs will get a [tests label](https://github.com/shaunagm/actionrising/labels/tests) and remain open in the issue tracker after they've been fixed.
 You are very welcome to write and add these tests, which can be contributed as part of the hotfix (if you write them at the same time as your fix) or as part of a regular contribution (if you write the tests later).
 You can also leave them for another community member to write if you only have time to do the fix itself.